 - individual date components as separate function arguments, in the following order:

-- year
+- o year

-- month
+- o month

-- day
+- o day

-- hour
+- o hour

 - minute

 - second

-- millisecond
+- o millisecond

 All components following day are optional and can be omitted.
 Note that no timezone offsets can be specified when using separate date components, and UTC / Zulu time will be used.